expo/expo/docs/pages/clients/getting-started.md

 ## Debugging your application

 When you need to, you can access the menu by pressing Cmd-d in Expo CLI.
-Here you'll be able to access all of the functions of your development client, access any debugging functionality you need, switch to a different version of your application, or [any capabilities you have added yourself](extending-the-dev-menu.md).
+Here you'll be able to access all of the functions of your Development Client, access any debugging functionality you need, switch to a different version of your application, or [any capabilities you have added yourself](extending-the-dev-menu.md).